-All the COVID-19 vaccines currently available in the U.S. have proven to be highly effective at preventing COVID-19.
-And based on what we know about vaccines for other diseases and early data from clinical trials for the COVID-19 vaccines, experts believe that getting the COVID-19 vaccine may help prevent you from getting seriously ill even if you do get COVID-19.
+The COVID-19 vaccines authorized for emergency use in the U.S. have proven to be highly effective at preventing COVID-19.
+And based on what we know about vaccines for other diseases and early data from clinical trials for the COVID-19 vaccines, experts believe that getting the COVID-19 vaccine will help prevent you from getting seriously ill even if you do get COVID-19.

 Getting vaccinated doesn’t just protect you; it also may help protect people around you, especially people who are at increased risk for severe illness from COVID-19.